Ornithoptera goliath: Description

-Ornithoptera goliath is strongly sexually dimorphic.

-Ornithoptera goliath has a wingspan up to 28 cm.
+Ornithoptera goliath is strongly sexually dimorphic and has a wingspan up to 28 cm.
 This makes it the world's second largest butterfly.
 The African giant swallowtail reaches an almost equal wingspan.

 Male.
 The Goliath birdwing's forewings are black.
-The costal edge is green and beyond the medium black bar is a large green triangle which reaches the dorsum but not the black ternum.
+The costal edge is green and beyond the medium black bar is a large green triangle which reaches the dorsum but not the black sternum.
 The underside is greenish yellow and greenish.
 The veins are black and there is a black border.
 The outer cells have small black spots.
 The hindwings are golden with a black edge bordered basally by a thin green line.
 There are some green spots in the cells of the golden area.
 The underside is similar to the upperside, but there is no black border.
 The edge is green.
 The spots in the cells of the golden area are black.

 The abdomen is yellow with black-edged tergites.
 The head and thorax are black and the underside of the thorax has tufts of red hair.

 Female.
 The female is larger than the male and the basic colour is dark brown.
 At the outer edge there is a postdiscal chain of white spots.
 In the discal] cell there is a cluster of white spots, sometimes shaped like an "E".
 The hindwings have a broad yellow postdiscal band with a chain of dark-brown spots in the cells.
 The underside is very like the upper but the colours are stronger.

 Biology

 The larvae are monophagous on a species of Aristolochia which can be 20 or more metres high and so reaching into the canopy.
 The eggs, up to 20, are laid singly on small plants or severally on larger plants.
 The young larvae feed on new leaves, as they grow they feed on older leaves and finally on the bark of the stems which may be severed.
 The vine may be eaten down to the root.
 Pupation is on the underside of a leaf of a nearby shrub close to the host plant remains.

-Adult butterflies fly in the host plant’s immediate habitat feeding on forest tree flowers especially those of the introduced Spathodea campanulata during the morning.
+Adult butterflies fly in the host plant's immediate habitat feeding on forest tree flowers especially those of the introduced Spathodea campanulata during the morning.
 The males have cryptic underside colouring and cannot easily be seen when resting in the warmer hours of the day.
 Females rest with the wings open.
 Flight is leisurely, but controlled and powerful.
 Males pursue their females for long distances, rising high over the forest canopy then folding their wings and diving down to tree level to mate, even though they risk hindwing damage by the sharp tarsal claws of females.
 Males suffer similar damage when attacked by males of Ornithoptera priamus.